fmerg/pymerkle/docs/proof.rst

       }
   }

-The body contains the path of hashes along with the incuded commitment, while metadata carries the inforation required for configuring the verification hashing machinery.
+The body contains the path of hashes, while metadata carries the information required for configuring the verification hashing machinery.
 Deserialization for retrieving the verifiable proof object proceeds as follows:

 .. code-block:: python